 I aim to occasionally write posts on Android topics I have learnt and am interested in.
 You can find these over on Medium, some of which have been featured in Android Weekly.

 I obtained a BSc in Computer Science (co-majoring in Computer Engineering) from the University of Cape Town in 2015.
 I code in Kotlin (and Java, when I have to) on a daily basis and strive to keep up to date with latest Android libraries and best practices.
-I am also proficient with design tools such as Sketch and am a strong advocate for Material Design.
+I am also proficient with design tools such as Sketch and Figma.